-In November 2001, the Company's shareholders approved the establishment of the 2001 Non-Employee Director Stock Plan, or the 2001 Director Plan, and 50,000 shares of common stock to be reserved for grant thereunder.
-The 2001 Director Plan provided for the granting of awards to Non-Employee Directors and, at the election of Non-Employee Directors, to have all or a portion of their awards in the form of cash, stock, or stock units.
+Non-Employee Directors and, at the election of Non-Employee Directors, to have all or a portion of their awards in the form of cash, stock, or stock units.
 All stock or stock units are immediately vested.
 The number of stock or stock units issued was determined by the market value of the Company's common stock on the last date of the Company's fiscal quarter for which the services are rendered.
 The 2001 Director Plan was administered by the Board of Directors which was authorized to interpret the provisions of the 2001 Director Plan, determine which Non-Employee Directors would be granted awards, and determine the number of shares of stock for which a stock right will be granted.
 The 2001 Director Plan was replaced in 2004 by the 2004 Non-Employee Director Compensation and Deferred Share Unit Plan.

-During the years ended June 30, 2013, 2012 and 2011, the Company recorded approximately \$(1,000), \$29,000, and \$44,000 in (expense reduction) compensation expense, respectively, related to approximately 6,000, 6,000, and 15,000 stock units outstanding, respectively, under the 2001 Director Plan.
+During the years ended June 30, 2014, 2013 and 2012, the Company recorded approximately \$(30,000), \$(1,000), and \$29,000 in (expense reduction) compensation expense, respectively, related to approximately 6,000 stock units outstanding under the 2001 Director Plan.
 The value of the stock units is adjusted to market value at each reporting period.
 No stock units have been issued under the 2001 Plan subsequent to June 30, 2004.
 Pursuant to the 2001 Plan, in November 2011, the Company paid a retiring director approximately \$115,000 to settle outstanding stock units.